-Not much to report, the Yves, Francis and Tony hiked out today but I rented the same room again with Sara and Joe.
-Where’s Chad?
+Not much to report.
+Yves, Francis and Tony hiked out today but I rented the same room again with Sara and Joe.
+Where the heck is Chad?

 We had amazing luck with trail angels while trying to hitch to the supermarket, an elderly couple named Eddy and Doll.
 They were a cop and firefighter back in the day and so well-traveled, Eddy told us a great story about how they met when his car broke down and he used the phone at Doll’s house but also fell in love with her.
 They took us to the post office and took us for dinner at a quaint little restaurant, paid for everything.
 They also offered to pick us up in the morning to take us to their favourite donut shop, such kind people on trail and in the hiking community.

 Zero II in Tehachapi

 Wasn’t planning to stay again but there’s a heat advisory for this whole area, temperatures are 107+ degrees which I gather is unreasonably hot.
 Had a very lazy day hanging around the hotel watching trashy TV and eating.